The communication styles you’ll encounter when working in a team

 But, they may also come across as reserved and quiet and may avoid planning for the future.

-When it comes to their communication style, ISFPs tend to be supportive and considerate communicators.
+When it comes to their styles of communication, ISFPs tend to be supportive and considerate communicators.

 They don’t try to take center stage in conversations, but they will attentively listen to others and look for opportunities to contribute with some factual information.